FAIRplus/the-fair-cookbook/content/recipes/infrastructure/data-catalog-deployment_matched.md

 ## Introduction

-For a more general introduction to data catalogues, their elements and data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s, see the [data catalogue recipe](https://www.TODO.uldatacatalog.ul).
+For a more general introduction to data catalogues, their elements and data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s, see the [data catalogue recipe](https://www.TODO.uldatacatalog.ul).
 This recipe is intended as a set of step-by-step instructions to deploy via Docker the IMI Data Catalog(URL_TO_INSERT_RECORD https://datacatalog.elixir-luxembourg.org/)ue developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) at the Luxembourg Centre for Systems Biomedicine.
-The overall purpose of the data catalogue is to host dataset-level metadata for a wide range of IMI project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s.
+The overall purpose of the data catalogue is to host dataset-level metadata for a wide range of IMI project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s.
 Datasets are FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ified and search(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)able by a range facets.
-The catalogue is not intended to hold the actual data, although it provides links to where the data is hosted, together with informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion on any access restrictions.
+The catalogue is not intended to hold the actual data, although it provides links to where the data is hosted, together with informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion on any access restrictions.

 ## Requirements